 - 3.1 Students are encouraged to proof-read their own work and there is access to support for students to develop their own proof-reading skills through: the Library; the Language Centre; and, help organised by individual academic Schools.
-However, where a student chooses to ask another individual to proof-read their work or engages a proof-reading service they must adhere to the following rules. - 3.2 A proof-reader or proof-reading service may: - a. identify spelling and typographical errors; - b. identify any errors in punctuation; - c. identify poor grammar and sentence structure; - d. highlight clear vocabulary errors and suggest an alternative choice of wording, when the meaning is clear; - e. highlight unclear syntax/sections of text which appear ambiguous to the reader; - f. indicate inconsistencies in the layout of the document; use of headings; referencing conventions, etc. - 3.3 Where a proof-reader or proof-reading service is used they must not: - a. write an essay for a student; - b. rewrite any part of the student's work or contribute any additional material to the original; - c. correct student work so that the original errors are not visible.
-Paper and pen, or "comments" function in word processing software should be used; - d. correct mistakes where the original intended meaning is not clear.
-Instead they should inform the student that the meaning is unclear; - e. reorganise paragraphs; - f. correct factual errors or mistakes in calculation, formulae or computer code; - g. re-label diagrams, charts or figures; - h. correct or reformat references. - 3.4 Students who proof-read others' work outside the requirements run the risk of a charge of collusion or contract cheating (See QH Section 17C).
-Any such case will be investigated as a potential breach of academic integrity and may result in a charge of academic misconduct or serious academic misconduct.
+However, where a student chooses to ask another individual to proof-read their work or engages a proof-reading service they must adhere to the following rules. - 3.2 A proof-reader or proof-reading service may: - identify spelling and typographical errors; - identify any errors in punctuation; - identify poor grammar and sentence structure; - highlight clear vocabulary errors and suggest an alternative choice of wording, when the meaning is clear; - highlight unclear syntax/sections of text which appear ambiguous to the reader; - indicate inconsistencies in the layout of the document; use of headings; referencing conventions, etc. - 3.3 Where a proof-reader or proof-reading service is used they must not: - write an essay for a student; - rewrite any part of the student's work or contribute any additional material to the original; - correct student work so that the original errors are not visible.
+Paper and pen, or "comments" function in word processing software should be used; - correct mistakes where the original intended meaning is not clear.
+Instead they should inform the student that the meaning is unclear; - reorganise paragraphs; - correct factual errors or mistakes in calculation, formulae or computer code; - re-label diagrams, charts or figures; - correct or reformat references.